-I listened to 50 promises.
-It was the end of a three-day event about earned revenue opportunities.
+I listened to 50 promises at the end of a three-day earned revenue event.
 During it, participants heard dozens of inspirational success stories.
 They learned about the infrastructure behind success.
 They’d completed plans for their nonprofits.
-Now with my prompt, they publicly committed to use them.
+Now I prompted them to publicly commit to using them.

-When it was my turn, I promised to write about the roadblocks nonprofits face on their earned revenue journeys.
-If your nonprofit seeks more earned revenue, then just as with any journey, knowing about roadblocks in advance can help you to avoid wipeouts.
-This article shares the most common barriers I’ve seen in 20 twenty years of advising nonprofits.
-These are the places where nonprofits
+When it was my turn, I promised to write this article about nonprofits’ roadblocks on earned revenue journeys.
+Below you’ll read about the most common barriers I’ve seen in 20 years of advising nonprofits.
+These are the places where nonprofits bust fenders.

 The following roadblocks exist between people’s ears, but they’re big enough to stop semi-trailers short.
 Blow them up by replacing tired, old, habitual thoughts with clear thinking.

-No matter your past or wishing that it wasn’t so, growing income is essential.
-If you’re not actively growing it, you’re shrinking.
+Growing income is essential no matter your past or wishing that it wasn’t so.
+If you’re not actively increasing it, you’re shrinking.
 Your nonprofit is responsible for income growth.
-Without it you loose ground to inflation.
-Growth for inflation allows you stay even.
-Growth beyond inflation creates long-term viability, greater opportunities, and, counter intuitively, it simplifies future income growth.
+Without it, you lose ground to inflation.
+Growth for inflation allows you to stay even.
+Growth beyond inflation creates long-term viability greater opportunities, and, counterintuitively, it simplifies future income growth.